vmayoral/beagle-ros/README.md

 * Put the MLO, u-boot and FS in the SD card as explained in http://downloads.angstrom-distribution.org/demo/beaglebone/.

-* Install all the packages for ROS in Angstrom sourcing `scripts/minimal-ros-install-angstrom.sh`.
+* Install all the packages for ROS in Angstrom sourcing `scripts/minimal-ros-install-angstrom.sh` (although it's not recommended you can also install ROS in the BeagleBone using the packages stored in the *ipks* directory throught the script `scripts/fixed-ros-install-angstrom.sh`).

 * source `/usr/setup.bash`.